When Does Translation Require Context? A Data-driven, Multilingual Exploration: Which Translation Phenomena Benefit from Context?

 \subsection{Analysis Procedure}

-We adopt a top-down approach and start our analysis by studying POS tags with high mean P-CXMI.
-In Appendix \ref{appendix:all_cxmi}, we report the mean P-CXMI for selected POS tags on our test data for translation from English to the 14 target languages.
+We start our analysis by studying POS tags with high mean P-CXMI.
+In Appendix \ref{appendix:all_cxmi}, we report the mean P-CXMI for selected POS tags on test data.
 Some types of ambiguity, such as dual form pronouns (\S\ref{section:analysis-results}), can be linked to a single POS tag and be identified at this step, whereas others require finer inspection.

 Next, we inspect the vocabulary items with high mean P-CXMI.
 At this step, we can detect phenomena that are reflected by certain lexical items that consistently benefit from context for translation.

 Finally, we examine individual tokens that obtain the highest P-CXMI.
 In doing so, we identify patterns that do not depend on lexical features, but rather on syntactic constructions for example.
 In Table \ref{table:high-cxmi}, we provide selected examples of tokens that have high P-CXMI and the discourse phenomenon we have identified from them.